amr-abdelhamid/refbook/manuscript/main.md

 * Rely on automatic refactoring capabilities in IDE's to extract methods.
 Sometime, it is the most obvious mistakes which you may spend hours trying to discover.
 Relying on automatic refactoring support will reduce or even eliminate such mistakes.
 * Any change, what so ever, must be reviewed.

 Keeping these two pre-cautions in mind will save you, especially that we are refactoring on the mainline, not on a separate long living branch.
-More on this in this previous chapter on [how to prepare a healthy environment]{#beforeYouStart} section.
+More on this in this previous chapter on [how to prepare a healthy environment](#beforeYouStart) section.

 ---

 ## Reduce method size

 {icon=quote-left}
-G> *A change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its existing behavior.*
+G> *Refactoring: A change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its existing behavior.*
 G>
 G> *\- Martin Fowler [8]*

-One thing I especially like about this definition is the clear two objectives of refactoring: to the make software:
+One thing I especially like about this definition is the clearly stated objectives of refactoring: to the make software:

 1. Easier to understand
 2. Cheaper to modify